What Title Insurance Covers and Why it Matters

-Title insurance plays a key role in protecting property ownership, but it’s often misunderstood.
+Title insurance is an important part of protecting property ownership, but it is often misunderstood.
 This overview explains what title insurance covers, how it works, and why it matters in every real estate transaction.

 What Title Insurance Covers

-Title insurance protects against issues with ownership that may not be visible during a standard transaction.
-This can include things like unknown liens, recording errors, or defects in prior ownership that could affect your legal rights to the property.
+Title insurance protects against hidden issues that could affect your ownership rights, even after closing.
+These can include unknown liens, recording errors, forged or fraudulent deeds, defects in prior transfers, or previously undisclosed heirs or ownership claims tied to the property.

 Why It Matters